Alberto José Callaspo Brito

 - Height 5' 10", Weight 175 lb.

-Alberto Callaspo was signed as a free agent by scouts Carlos Porte and Amador Arias out of Venezuela for the Anaheim Angels in 2001.
-He began his professional career with the 2001 DSL Angels, hitting .356, third in the league, and tying Ricardo Santiago for the league lead with 98 hits.
-He slugged .447, stole 14 bases and scored 55 times.
-Callaspo made the league's All-Star team at shortstop.
-Promoted to the Provo Angels in 2002 and moved to second base, Alberto batted .338/.374/.488 with 10 triples and 70 runs in 70 games.
-He led the Pioneer League in runs, triples and hits (101), was fourth in average and led second basemen in put-outs (134), assists (207), double plays (93) and fielding percentage (.972).
-He made the league All-Star team.
+Callaspo signed as a free agent with scouts Carlos Porte and Amador Arias out of Venezuela for the Anaheim Angels in 2001.
+He began his professional career with the DSL Angels, hitting .356, third in the league, and tying Ricardo Santiago for the league lead with 98 hits.
+He slugged .447, stole 14 bases and scored 55 times, making the league's All-Star team at shortstop.
+Promoted to the Provo Angels in 2002 and moved to second base, Alberto batted .338/.374/.488 with 10 triples and 70 runs scored in 70 games.
+He earned All-Star honors once more, leading the Pioneer League in runs scored, triples and hits (101), was fourth in average and led second basemen in putouts (134), assists (207), double plays (93) and fielding percentage (.972).
+A teammate of author Matt McCarthy, Callaspo was featured briefly in his memoir, Odd Man Out, in a few bizarre incidents, chief among them becoming unusually excited for coach Tom Kotchman to put the box office bomb Pootie Tang on during a bus trip, humping the back of a bus chair in delight while chanting POO-TIE, POO-TIE.

 Main sources: 2002-2007 Baseball Almanacs